Lapham Peak Friends is a nonprofit group dedicated to supporting and promoting the Southern

 - Developed Disabled Accessible Trail

-- Funded Trecker Lodge – fireplace, furniture, rubber flooring, trail lights down to the
+- Funded Trecker Lodge – fireplace, furniture, rubber flooring, trail lights down to the shelter and windmill

 - Built kiosks around the park

-- Provided some grooming equipment
+- Some snow grooming equipment

-- Lapham Loppet – Jan.
+- Lapham Loppet ski race – Jan.

 - Candlelight Ski/Hikes- Jan./Feb.